sassoftware/sas-trustworthy-ai-life-cycle/website/docs/7-monitor-model.md

 * [ ] Fine tune the models with existing data.
 If selected, return to step 4.
 * [ ] Set a new champion model.
 If selected, please return to step 5.
 * [ ] Update the project documentation, if selected, please return to step 2.
 * [ ] End the workflow.
-If selected, please depreciate the project abd update step 2.1.1.
+If selected, please depreciate the project and update step 2.1.1.
 * [ ] Move forward with the model.
 If selected, please continue with step 7.1.2.

 > </br>